RicardoSoftwareEngineer/digitus-forum-internationalization-microservice/README.md

 # Internationalization

-Internationalization is a microservice responsible for translate the messages sent to the user based on a header called 'locale'
+Internationalization is a microservice responsible for translate the messages sent to the user based on a header called 'locale'.

+Its intended to be used internaly by others microservices, not to be exposed on internet, thats why the requests are not authenticated with jwt token

+locales available: en_us and pt_br

 ## Made with